 This Committee is a statutory organ which determines the Company's policy with respect to the determination of the details of each Director and Executive Officer's compensation.
-The committee also determines the details of each Director and Executive Officer's actual compensation.
-The three members of the committee are elected by the Board of Directors.
-The current members of this committee are: Nobuyuki Koga, a Director not concurrently serving as an Executive Officer, and Outside Directors Takao Kusakari and Hiroshi Kimura.
+The Committee also determines the details of each Director and Executive Officer's actual compensation.
+The three members of the Committee are elected by the Board of Directors.
+The current members of this Committee are: Nobuyuki Koga, a Director not concurrently serving as an Executive Officer, and Outside Directors Hiroshi Kimura and Kazuhiko Ishimura.
 This Committee is chaired by Nobuyuki Koga.

-3. Reasons for Adopting the Current Corporate Governance System
+■ 3.
+Reasons for Adopting the Current Corporate Governance System [Updated]

-The Company with Three Board Committees structure clearly separates management oversight and business execution functions.
-The Company with Three Board Committees structure expedites the decision-making process by broadly delegating authority for the execution of business functions from the Board of Directors to the Executive Officers.
-Further, the Company with Three Board Committees structure enhances management oversight and increases transparency by establishing the Nomination, Audit and Compensation Committees, and the majority of the members of each committee are Outside Directors.
-Among the various organizational structures the Company could have chosen to adopt, the Company believes that the Company with Three Board Committees structure is the most compatible with the corporate governance standards which form a part of the New York Stock Exchange (NYSE) (which the company is listed on) Listed Company Manual.
+The Company with Three Board Committees structure establishes the Nomination, Audit and Compensation Committees, and the majority of the members of each committee are Outside Directors.
+It enhances management oversight and increases transparency by separating management oversight and business execution functions.
+In addition, it expedites the decision-making process by broadly delegating authority for the execution of business functions from the Board of Directors to the Executive Officers.
+The Company believes that the Company with Three Board Committees structure is the most compatible with the corporate governance standards which form a part of the New York Stock Exchange (NYSE) (which the company is listed on) Listed Company Manual.
 The Company determined that the Company with Three Board Committees structure is the most suitable form of corporate governance at this point in time for the reasons above.